 At the beginning of his legal career, Brad participated in a general practice firm, primarily in the areas of real estate and contracts, and he was occasionally called upon for appellate work and brief writing for his firm and for other attorneys.
 None of these endeavors was particularly satisfying in the way that Brad had hoped the practice of law would be.
 In 1994, Ernie Trammell called upon Brad to come to Anderson and take over his partnerships Social Security Disability practice which Ernie had been juggling while at the same time being responsible for all the Workers Compensation cases for his firm.
 It was during the difficult process of learning a new area of practice, however, that Brad finally found his niche and his passion for the law, and that was Social Security Disability.
-Helping people who couldnt help themselves was always what Brad had aspired to in the law, and Social Security Disability amply provided that opportunity.
-It quickly became obvious to Brad how truly horrible and broken the Social Security system was and is, and it was especially disheartening to see time and time again how deserving people who had worked hard all their lives were simply being swallowed up and overwhelmed by Social Security rules and processes and delays.
+Helping people who couldn’t help themselves was always what Brad had aspired to in law.
+Social Security Disability amply provided that opportunity.
+It quickly became obvious to Brad how truly horrible and broken the Social Security system was and is.
+It was especially disheartening to see time and time again how deserving people who had worked hard all their lives were simply being swallowed up and overwhelmed by Social Security rules, processes, and delays.
 Being able to explain to people what they are up against in battling Social Security and encouraging them not to be defeated by the many setbacks and disappointments along the way is a large part of what Brad does and a large part of what makes his work meaningful to him.
-Getting paid when claims are successful is the bottom line from a business standpoint, of course, but the thanks of grateful clients whom Brad has helped at long last prevail against Social Security are what really sustains him.
+Getting paid when claims are successful is the bottom line from a business standpoint, of course, but the thanks of grateful clients whom Brad has helped at long last prevail against Social Security are what really sustain him.